What can I expect during my initial evaluation?

 What forms of payment do you accept?

-I can accept cash, checks, all credit cards as well as HSA or FSA cards.
-I provide an emailed or printed invoice via QuickBooks that has all appropriate codes necessary to submit to your insurance company for possible reimbursement.
+We accept cash, checks, all credit cards as well as HSA or FSA cards.
+We provide an emailed or printed invoice via QuickBooks that has all appropriate codes necessary to submit to your insurance company for possible reimbursement.

 Can you bill insurance?